-The Crested Porcupine (Hystrix cristata) is a rodent mammal found in Italy, Asia, and Africa.
+The Crested Porcupine (Hystrix cristata) is a rodent mammal found in Asia and Africa.

 The Crested Porcupine is black or dark brown, and covered with quills that lie flat along the body, and can be raised like a crest or fan.
 Its eyes and ears are small, and its nostrils are large.
 It has four toes on it front feet and five toes on its back feet.
 It has one incisor tooth, one premolar tooth, and three molars.

 It is best recognized by its quills.
 The quills are about 35 centimetres (14 inches) long with light markings.
 The quills are not firmly attached, so they can easily come out.
 When these quills are vibrated, they produce a hiss-like rattle.